Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 1. A taller bar means higher revenue contribution.
 2. A shorter bar means lower revenue contribution.

-Use it to compare segments, find the strongest and weakest contributors, and see where revenue is concentrated.
+Use this chart to compare segments, find the strongest and weakest contributors, and see where revenue is concentrated.

 Use the trend chart when you need to judge movement over time.

-## Data Quality Tab
+Data Quality Tab

-This tab explains how the dashboard cleaned your data before analysis.
+This tab shows how the dashboard cleaned your data before analysis.

 Business question it answers.
 Can you trust this dataset enough to act on the results?